-The 2016 Facilities Master Plan recommendations translate Crafton Hills College's educational master planning goals, objectives, and needs into a series of facilities and site recommendations.
+The 2017 Facilities Master Plan recommendations translate Crafton Hills College's educational master planning goals, objectives, and needs into a series of facilities and site recommendations.
 While drawings presented in this section appear specific, the forms are intended to be conceptual sketches that highlight the location and purpose of improvements.
+The photographs shown in this chapter are intended to illustrate concepts and ideas to inspire the design process.
 The final design of each site and facility project will take place as projects are funded and detailed programming and design occurs.